oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 -   The consequences of continuing to process a packet that is incorrect.

 If the sender is compliant with this specification it will not send Malformed Packets or cause Protocol Errors.
-However, if a Client sends Control
-Packets before it receives CONNACK, it might cause a Protocol Error because it made an incorrect assumption about the Server capabilities.
-Refer [[to section 3.1.4]{.underline}](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_CONNECT_Actions) CONNECT Actions.

-The Reason Codes used for Malformed Packet and Protocol Errors are:
+The Reason Codes used for Malformed
+Packet and Protocol Errors are:

 -   0x81 Malformed Packet